 Cosmetic surgery in itself is safe for the majority of patients that we see.
-Plastic surgery, however, is no different than any other type of surgical procedure in that patients must be prescreened before undergoing surgery.
-All of our patients have a formal history and physical examination as well as a full set of laboratories done prior to general anesthesia.
+Plastic surgery, however, is no different than any other type of surgical procedure in that patients must be pre-screened before undergoing surgery.
+All of our patients have a formal history and physical examination as well as a full set of lab tests are done prior to general anesthesia.
 Patients are screened for systemic medical conditions which may include high blood pressure, diabetes, asthma and any other medical condition that needs to be cleared for general anesthesia.

 Three things must be kept in mind; your current state of health and medical history, desired outcome, and the motivation behind your decision.
 At times a patient may believe a certain cosmetic surgery procedure is right for them, when in fact, alternatives exist that are more suitable and may not require surgery at all.